 Funding can cover up to 40% of the cost (labor and equipment) of an eligible nonroad, locomotive or marine engine upgrade.
 To be eligible for funding, the upgrade must either be a verified retrofit as described above, or a certified remanufacture system that will result in an emissions benefit by rebuilding the engine to a cleaner engine configuration.
 For an engine to be eligible for an upgrade, the engine must be currently operating and performing its intended function.
-If a certified remanufacture system for a locomotive includes a full engine replacement, the requirements in Section f.2 (Repower Criteria) and Section h (Repower and Replacement Restrictions), below, apply.
+If a certified remanufacture system for a locomotive includes a full engine replacement, the requirements below in Section f.2 (Repower Criteria) will apply.